The Downsides of Electronic Pet Doors

 Electronic pet doors have a rigid, plastic flap.
 For some pets, such as a cat who is fearful of flexible vinyl flaps, this is ideal.
 For others, however, a rigid flap can be uncomfortable to use.
 Rigid flaps are also noisier than flexible pet door flaps, so they are not recommended for very timid pets.

 All Dragon Pet Doors, from the classic Door Mount and Wall Mount to the Window Pet Door, use the same flexible, two-piece flap.
 The Dragon flap is nice and light—ideal for timid or arthritic pets who struggle with heavy, noisy, or rigid pet door flaps.
 Electronic doors also often require the pet to wear a special collar key to unlock the flap, which might not be tolerated by some pets.

 One drawback of electronic pet doors is the size limitation.
-Most electronic doors are intended for cats or very small dogs.
-Although there are some that can work for larger dogs, the electronics often don’t work as well for a big dog who can’t get quite as close to the flap to unlock it with the provided collar key.
+Most electronic doors (such as the PetSafe Microchip Cat Door) are intended for cats or very small dogs.
+Although there are some that can work for larger dogs (like the High Tech Wifi Control Power Pet Door), the electronics often don’t work as well for a big dog who can’t get quite as close to the flap to unlock it with the provided collar key.

 While a cat might crouch close to the door, easily unlocking the flap, dogs don’t tend to move in that way, meaning their neck is further from the flap’s locking system.
 So while an electronic door might be the perfect choice for your cat, it’s often not conducive to a dog’s size and movement.
 The Dragon pet door comes in a variety of sizes to fit your cat, dog, or both (the flap is nice and light for pets sharing the door).